Nuitka/Nuitka-website/site/info/debian-dist-packages.rst

 #############################

 ****************************
- The Problem in a few Words
+ The Problem in a Few Words
 ****************************

 Python from Debian packages is not generally suitable for use on any